top of page

 A stylish person sits on a rope swing surrounded by candles and roses, wearing dark clothing and a necklace.
 The mood is mysterious and enchanting.

-Sourced from Pinterest; Artist: Unkown
+Sourced from Pinterest; Artist: Unknown

 Final Thoughts

-If you’ve ever wondered what made the Queen of Hearts so… heartless — this gorgeously tragic, whimsical novel will give you your answer.
-And it’ll make you ache for her long before she ever picks up the crown.
+Heartless isn’t just a retelling; it’s a reminder that sometimes the people who break the most were the ones who loved the hardest.
+If you’ve ever wondered what made the Queen of Hearts so… heartless, this gorgeously tragic, whimsical novel will give you your answer.
+It will make you ache for her long before she ever picks up the crown.

 💌 P.S.
 Want More?